BTCDecoded/blvm-docs/src/node/overview.md

 # Node Implementation Overview

-The node implementation (`bllvm-node`) provides a minimal, production-ready Bitcoin node that adds only non-consensus infrastructure to the consensus and protocol layers.
-All consensus logic comes from `bllvm-consensus`, and protocol abstraction comes from `bllvm-protocol`.
+The node implementation (`bllvm-node`) is a minimal, production-ready Bitcoin node that adds only non-consensus infrastructure to the consensus and protocol layers.
+Consensus logic comes from [bllvm-consensus](../consensus/overview.md), and protocol abstraction from [bllvm-protocol](../protocol/overview.md).

 ## Architecture